alexandrellemes/Doctrine2EntitityGenerator/README.md

 # php generator.php

-Ex: Copy the entities and repositories to folder "models" in our root of project or "app".
+Ex: Copy the entities and repositories archieves to folder "models" in our root of project or "app".